List of Downton Abbey characters: Vera Bates

 Vera Bates (played by Maria Doyle Kennedy) (d.
 1918) was the estranged wife of John Bates.
 Having known each other since childhood, they married young and had a very unhappy marriage.
-In between serving in the Anglo-Boer War and joining the staff at Downton Abbey, John Bates went to prison for a theft that Vera had committed.
+In between serving in the Boer War and joining the staff at Downton Abbey, John Bates went to prison for a theft that Vera had committed.

 Using her husband's name, she obtains a service post in the household of the Marquess of Flintshire since the Marchioness of Flintshire is the Earl of Grantham's cousin.
 The Marchioness's lady's maid tells Vera about Lady Mary's liaison with Kemal Pamuk.
-When Vera learns that her husband has a larger than expected inheritance after his mother's death, she arrives at Downton Abbey.
-She asks for large amounts of money, refusing a divorce so he cannot marry fellow servant Anna, and blackmails him, threatening to expose Lady Mary's secret.
+When Vera learns that her husband has a larger-than-expected inheritance after his mother's death, she arrives at Downton Abbey.
+She asks for large amounts of money, refusing a divorce so he cannot marry fellow servant Anna, and blackmails him, threatening to expose the Pamuk affair.
 She also wants her husband back since she has tried living on her own and does not like it.
 Bates returns to London with her to live in his mother's home but soon separates after learning that she has been unfaithful to him.
-Eventually he returns to his post as Robert's valet, and he and Anna rekindle their romance.
+Eventually, he returns to his post as Robert's valet, and he and Anna rekindle their romance.
 O'Brien, always against Bates, writes to Vera to tell her where he is and about his and Anna's blossoming romance.

 Irate, she goes to Sir Richard Carlisle and sells him the story of Lady Mary, unaware that Sir Richard is engaged to Lady Mary and has no intention of publishing the story.
 Furious over this, she tells the judge in her divorce case that Bates paid her off to consent to it.
 The judge voids the divorce decree, with the result that Vera and John are still legally married.
 Mr Bates goes to London to confront her and returns to Downton with a large scratch on his face, telling Anna that their meeting went terribly.
 The next day, Vera is found dead from ingestion of rat poison.
 The police are convinced that Bates murdered her and he is convicted and sentenced to death, before the sentence is commuted to life in prison.
 While John is in prison, Anna is able to track down a neighbour of Vera's who saw her on the day of her death.
 She tells Anna that she remembers Vera had dried food under her fingernails, meaning that Vera made the pie herself knowing that her husband would be implicated for murder.
 The neighbour also stated that she had seen Vera walking down the street when the gas lights had come on (she said they made a sort of "halo" around Vera's head), which would have been when Bates was already on his way back home.
-Bates is then released from prison due to the neighbour's statement.
+Bates is then released from prison owing to the neighbour's statement.